 and the people must be protected from this erroneous court decision.

-also pleased to re-introduce two separate pieces of legislation on annexation
+am also pleased to re-introduce two separate pieces of legislation on

-reform that will allow my constituents in East Salem to have a greater say in
+annexation reform that will allow my constituents in East Salem to have a

 I will be a diligent guard against any legislation aimed at our retired public